madnuttah/unbound-docker/doc/DETAILS.md

   redis-expire-records: no
 ```

-Make sure that Unbound is able to accept connections on port `6379` and that you secure your setup using proper credentials and settings in your `redis.conf`.
+Don't forget to secure your setup using proper credentials and settings in your configs when everything runs.

 ### Healthcheck

 The general use of the healthcheck is optional but highly recommended and can be enabled and configured quite self-explanatory in your compose file.
-Check out the [`example`](https://github.com/madnuttah/unbound-docker/tree/main/doc/examples) compose files to get you started; each compose file has got the healthcheck included, the most complete example is the one [`I use myself`](https://raw.githubusercontent.com/madnuttah/unbound-docker/main/doc/examples/docker-compose.yaml-madnuttah).
+Check out the [`example`](https://github.com/madnuttah/unbound-docker/tree/main/doc/examples) compose files to get you started; each compose file has got the healthcheck included, the most complete example is the one [`I use myself`](https://raw.githubusercontent.com/madnuttah/unbound-docker/main/doc/examples/docker-compose-madnuttah.yaml).
 The same procedure applies for the [`CacheDB (Redis)`](#cachedb-redis) server healthcheck except it has no 'extended' feature in it's own [`healthcheck script`](https://raw.githubusercontent.com/madnuttah/unbound-docker/main/doc/examples/redis/healthcheck.sh).

 The default healthcheck _only_ checks for opened Unbound ports using netstat and grep.
 I got asked why I don't include netcat (nc) into the image to _actually_ connect to opened ports, [this](https://www.sciencedirect.com/science/article/abs/pii/B9781597492577000054) is the reason.